anilkunwar/declarmima_information_category1/README.md

 [![meaningtowords](https://img.shields.io/badge/vectorlessragmodel-v82.0-green)](https://vectorless-reasoning-rag-information-retrieval-parallel82.streamlit.app/) (More features and Restructured Pipeline, Two-call architecture, expanded StructuredMetadataExtractor,PhysicalQuantityClassifier,QuantitativeKnowledgeGraph etc.  with visualization rendered, Dynamic and interactive visualization, Working but Too Slow in the Indexing Pipeline Progress, Shorter than previous codes)

-V83- : Ramping up the Indexing by using DualLLM Faster for Indexing amd Powerful for Query,  Adaptive Roll-Up Summarizer in Two-call Architecture
+V83-V85 : Ramping up the Indexing by using DualLLM Faster for Indexing amd Powerful for Query,  Adaptive Roll-Up Summarizer in Two-call Architecture.
+Too Slow

 [![meaningtowords](https://img.shields.io/badge/vectorlessragmodel-v83.0-yellow)](https://vectorless-reasoning-rag-information-retrieval-parallel83.streamlit.app/) (Improvement on V80a to ramp up the indexing, More features, Two-call architecture, expanded StructuredMetadataExtractor,PhysicalQuantityClassifier,QuantitativeKnowledgeGraph etc.  with visualization rendered, Dynamic and interactive visualization, Working but Too Slow in the Indexing Pipeline Progress)